Sales and Marketing Alignment Engagement Platforms: Sales Enablement Defined

 - Leads to better buyer experiences

 When sales reps work smarter, they have better conversations with buyers.
-With relevant, up-to-date content on-hand for buyers across stages of the buying cycle, as well as more efficient and insightful sellers, the experience existing and prospective customers have with your sales team will be personal and more memorable.
+With relevant, up-to-date content on-hand for buyers across stages of the sales cycle, as well as more efficient and insightful sellers, the experience existing and prospective customers have with your sales team will be personal and more memorable.

 What to consider when looking for a sales engagement platform

 When vetting your options for an engagement platform, make sure they include the following:

 Process automation.
 Today’s sales environment is too complicated to do everything manually, which is why whatever engagement solution you choose should create an automated sales process.
 Through sales automation, sales teams can create communication sequences and workflows for different buyer segments, so nothing falls through the sales development cracks.
 Also automated should be the collection and storage of customer data and analytics, so all teams－sales, marketing, account executives, leadership－have consistent information.

 Communication channels.
 Much of a sales representative’s job is maintaining ongoing sales outreach with buyers through various channels like phone, email, direct mail, social media, video, and mobile communication.
 An effective engagement tool tracks all these touchpoints using cutting-edge technology to give a clear picture of where a sales lead is in the sales cycle.